-UH West Oʻahu conducts New Student Orientation sessions for first-time college students and transfer students prior to the start of every fall and spring semester.
+UH West Oʻahu conducts a comprehensive on-boarding program for first-time college students and transfer students prior to the start of every fall and spring semester called SOAR (Student Orientation Advising & Registration).
 Newly accepted students benefit from attending one of these sessions to learn important information regarding: program and graduation requirements; scheduling and registration; important dates and deadlines; financial aid; campus locations and resources; campus clubs, events and activities.
 These sessions are also an excellent opportunity for new students to meet other students, as well as get introduced to a number of faculty and staff.
-First-time freshmen are required to attend a New Student Orientation session prior to registration.
+Additional programs are designed to put students on a path to graduation even before the first day of class and include: